-Many borrowers live in fear of what will happen if they fail to pay back their payday loans, though the real repercussions can be hard to figure out.
-Anecdotal horror stories and lenders who bend the rules tend to blur the truth.
-Prison comes up surprisingly often in these circles, which can frighten people into making increasingly dangerous financial mistakes.
+Many borrowers fear what will happen if they fail to repay their payday loans.
+Jail comes up surprisingly often, which can frighten people into making dangerous financial mistakes.
 So, is it true?
 Can you go to jail for not paying back a payday loan?